 Summer cat care

-Make sure your cat is feline good this summer with our useful tips on how to keep them safe in the heat.
+Make sure your cat keeps cool this summer with our useful tips on how to keep them safe throughout the summer months.

 1. Use sun cream

 Cats with lighter-coloured fur are more likely to be at risk of getting sunburnt.
 Fur protects the cat’s skin to some extent, but if your cat allows, apply animal friendly sun cream to put on the areas most exposed, especially the end of the nose and tips of the ears.

 The sun cream used for your pet should be Titanium Dioxide-based and avoid any that contain Zinc Oxide.
 Always speak to your vet first if you are unsure which sun cream to use.